daneov/danger-infer/README.md

 3. Run `bundle exec rake spec` to run the tests.
 4. Use `bundle exec guard` to automatically have tests run as you make changes.
 5. Make your changes.

+**N.B**: For now I'm focussing on the Objective-C part, but if you feel like some improvement is needed here, don't hold back and contribute 😉